DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 With this dataset, the authors achieve <b> 100% accuracy </b> with the ML-DSP method !
 <br>
 We selected the first NFFT=256, 512, 1024, 2048 in each DNA sequence and then computed the FFT spectrum.
-We tested with and without the spectrum phase.
+We tested our apporach with and without the spectrum phase.
 Some results are reported in the table below.  we keep the phase.
 And without any particular pre-processing we achieve a 98-99% accuracy with Logistic Regression and SVM.
 After optimising hypermparameters.
 Like the autorrs, to measure the performance of such a classifier, we use the 10-fold cross-validation technique.  <br>